fastoch/HTMX/README.md

 - The `hx-post`, `hg-target`, `hx-get `and `hx-trigger` attributes are unique to HTMX.
 - when using HTMX, you need your backend server to send .html, not.json data.
-- the user submits a new todo via the front-end form and my backend server sends the corresponding list item to populate the ordered list
+- the user submits a new todo via the front-end form
+- and my backend server sends the corresponding list item to populate the ordered list
 - when the page loads, the todo list is updated

-@4/12
+---

+What about the put method that we would use to update our todos with?
+And the delete method?
+>That needs to be in the list item elements themselves, and we can only see that by looking at the backend.

+---

+## Code example (back-end)

+@5/12